-As of June 30, 2021 and 2020, one and two officers of the Corporation had an outstanding loan with balances of \$1.4 million in 2021 and \$2.7 million in 2020, respectively.
+As of June 30, 2022 and 2021, one officer of the Corporation had an outstanding loan with balances of \$1.36 million in 2022 and \$1.39 million in 2021, respectively.

-During the year ended June 30, 2021, 13 loans totaling \$7,442,992 were transferred from the Corporation to The Regents.
-No loans were transferred from the Corporation to The Regents during the year ended June 30, 2020.
-Under the applicable accounting guidance, all of the loans were transferred at the carrying value of the outstanding loan balance.
+During the year ended June 30, 2022, no loans were transferred from the Corporation to The Regents.
+Under the applicable accounting guidance, all loans are transferred at the carrying value of the outstanding loan balance.